howels/awx-testing/README.md

 * Attempt to use the hostname and tag the IP as ansible_host
 * Add the MAC address data using the 'mac' variable

-This allows a user to identify devices using the hostnane or MAC and target them with Ansible.
+This allows a user to identify devices using the hostname or MAC and target them with Ansible.

+To use the script the following environment variables need to be set:

+* DNSMASQ_HOSTNAME - hostname of the router/DHCP server holding the file /var/dhcp.leases
+* DNSMASQ_USERNAME - username with read access to leases file
+* DNSMASQ_PASSWORD - password of the user

+Future ideas:
+* Add SSH key support
+* Add custom leases file locations, but default to /var/dhcp.leases